awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

 At this point you have a database called `dev` and you are connected to it\.
 Now you will create some tables in the database, upload data to the tables, and try a query\.
 For your convenience, the sample data you will load is available in an Amazon S3 bucket\.

 **Note**
-Before you proceed, ensure that your SQL Workbench/J client is connected to the cluster\.
+If you're using a SQL client tool, ensure that your SQL client is connected to the cluster\.

 After you complete this step, you can find more information about Amazon Redshift and reset your environment at [Where Do I Go From Here?](rs-gsg-clean-up-tasks.md#rs-gsg-where-do-i-go)\.

 1. Create tables\.

    Copy and execute the following create table statements to create tables in the `dev` database\.
-For more information about the syntax, go to [CREATE TABLE](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html) in the *Amazon Redshift Database Developer Guide*\.
+For more information about the syntax, go to [CREATE TABLE](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html) in the *Amazon Redshift Database Developer Guide*\.

    ```
    create table users(